 - Physical strategies to reduce pain, improve physical function, and improve sleep.

-Examples include exercises, physiotherapy, massage, acupuncture, warm or cold packs, Transcutaneous Electrical Nerve Stimulation (TENS).
+Examples include exercise, physiotherapy, chiropractic, massage, acupuncture, warm or cold packs, and Transcutaneous Electrical Nerve Stimulation (TENS).

 - Psychological strategies to reduce pain, improve coping, or address depression or anxiety that often accompany pain.